coastline of Spain

 Language Assistants in Spain work approximately 14-16 hours per week depending on the post.

-This will be confirmed in the nombramiento (appointment letter, similar to a contract) which successful Language Assistants will receive directly from the Spanish authorities May-August 2023.
+This will be confirmed in the carta de nombramiento (appointment letter) which successful Language Assistants will receive directly from the Spanish authorities.
 Your timetable will be provided to you directly by your school(s) upon arrival.
-Indicative information on the number hours worked by region is also available in the menu below.
+Indicative information on the number of hours worked by region is also available in the menu below.

 What type of institution will I be working in?